El-Tejaso/vesper-fork/README.md

     - Fix: Made comments blue (#8eb7ff).
 Looks better than I thought it would
 - nil, null, undefined kewords are being highlighted the same as varaibles
     - added settings to the JSON
+- hard to see what tab is selected
+    - Increased tab brightness.
+    - Also I made the editor background pitch-black (i.e 000.
+People that go to design school will avoid this color at all costs)
+        I think it looks cooler, but there is